rxjs-blog/blog/blog-posts/host-listener/host-listener.md

 {% stackblitz angular-hostlistener-reactive %}

 Having a look at this code, one will notice that just looking at the lines of code that this is the smallest approach.
 I have to admit that one needs to be familiar with RxJS to understand and write such code.
 It's not really intuitive, but therefore RxJS takes care of registering and unregistering the event listener for us.
-Additionally we have much more opportunities regarding composability.
+Additionally, we have many more opportunities regarding composability.
 That's one of the key benefits of using RxJS when dealing with event-oriented code.

 If you want to understand the used operators you can have a look at the following blog posts:
   - [switchMapTo](https://dev.to/rxjs/about-switchmap-and-friends-2jmm)